quii/learn-go-with-tests/hello-world/readme.md

 There is repeated code when we check if the message is what we expect.

 Refactoring is not _just_ for the production code!

+It is important that your tests _are clear specifications_ of what the code needs to do.

 We can and should refactor our tests.

 ```go
 func TestHello(t *testing.T) {